michimussato/OpenStudioLandscapes-Deadline-10-2/README.md

 ### Get Deadline 10.2

-Deadline is free, however (legally), an AWS account is required to access the download area.
-Also, the account is required to use all Deadline features.
+Deadline is free, however, an AWS account is required to access the download area as well as to use all Deadline Cloud features.
 Register here:

 - [https://portal.aws.amazon.com/billing/signup](https://portal.aws.amazon.com/billing/signup)